Faculty Members

 George Chalamandaris

-George Chalamandaris is Assistant Professor in Finance at the Athens University of Economics and Business.
+George Chalamandaris is Associate Professor in the Accounting and Finance at the Athens University of Economics and Business.
 He holds a B.Sc. in Electrical and Computer Engineering from National Technical University of Athens, M.Sc. in Control Systems and Ph.D. in Quantitative Finance from Imperial College, London.
 He has substantial work experience in Natwest Markets and Royal Bank of Scotland in London, as well as in Emporiki Investment Bank and EFG Eurobank in Athens, holding senior positions in the areas of trading, risk management, financial engineering, structuring and alternative investments.
 His main research interests are in the fields of derivatives, credit risk and asset pricing involving dynamic trading strategies.
 His research work has been presented in many prestigious academic and practitioner’s conferences and has been published in books and highly acclaimed academic journals, such as Journal of Banking and Finance, Journal of International Money and Finance, European Journal of Finance, etc.

 Efthimios Demirakos

-Efthimios Demirakos is a tenured Assistant Professor of Accounting at the Athens University of Economics and Business.
+Efthimios Demirakos is a tenured Associate Professor of Accounting at the Athens University of Economics and Business.
 He holds a Ph.D. in Accounting and an M.Sc. in Accounting and Finance from the Alliance Manchester Business School.
 During his doctoral studies, he attended the University of Illinois at Urbana-Champaign as a visiting scholar.
 Furthermore, he holds a B.B.A. from the Athens University of Economics and Business, the CFE (Certified Fraud Examiner) and CMBE (Certified Management & Business Educator) professional qualifications, and a number of certificates from professional accountancy bodies.
 His research interests focus on equity valuation, market-based accounting, and forensic accounting.
 During his academic studies, he received numerous merit-based scholarships from several institutions and foundations.
 He has also received five Teaching Excellence Awards from the Athens University of Economics and Business.

 Leonidas Doukakis